beginner 20 min

 Tools

-A coding agent is a program on your computer that reads and writes files, runs commands, and operates on your project β€” not just a chatbot.
+A coding agent runs on your computer: it reads and writes files, runs commands, and works on your project.

 How AI Coding Tools Work

-A coding agent is not a single thing β€” it is a stack of three layers:
+A coding agent is a stack of three layers:

-Agent β†’ Provider β†’ Model
+Agent → Provider → Model

-• Agent β€” the program on your computer (or in the cloud) that reads your files, runs commands, and writes code.
+• Agent — the program on your computer (or in the cloud) that reads your files, runs commands, and writes code.
 Examples: GitHub Copilot, Claude Code, OpenCode.

-• Provider β€” the service that hosts and serves the AI model.
+• Provider — the service that hosts the model.
 Examples: GitHub, Anthropic, OpenRouter.

-• Model β€” the large language model that actually generates the code.
-Examples: Claude Opus 4.5, GPT-4.1, Kimi K2.5.
+• Model — the large language model that generates the code.
+Examples: Claude Opus 4.5, GPT-4.1, Kimi K2.5, GLM 5.2.

 Privacy comparison across providers